SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

 4. **Calculate our target intermediate values:**
    With the pre-generated I/O data, we calculated all the target intermediate values and cut them into bytes.
 As we mentioned in our paper, the bit-interleaving (slicing) technique is applied in our target implementations.
 This means that a 64-bit lane of our target intermediate values will be stored in two 32-bit registers, either separated into high/low (H/L) bits or even/odd (E/O) bits.

-   We first calculated the target intermediate values in H/L bits (cut into bytes):
+   We first calculated the target intermediate values in 32-bit H/L words (cut into bytes):
    `cd find_intermediates/`
    `./script_all.sh`